Significant-Gravitas/AutoGPT/autogpts/autogpt/README.md

   -c, --continuous                Enable Continuous Mode -y, --skip-reprompt             Skips the re-prompting messages at the
-                                  beginning of the script -C, --ai-settings FILE          Specifies which ai_settings.yaml file to use, relative to the AutoGPT root directory.
+                                  beginning of the script -P, --prompt-settings FILE      Specifies which prompt_settings.yaml file to use.
-                                  Will also automatically skip the re-prompt.
-  -P, --prompt-settings FILE      Specifies which prompt_settings.yaml file to
-                                  use.
   -l, --continuous-limit INTEGER  Defines the number of times to run in